Mississippi Bar Exam Information

 |On-Motion Application Fee:||$1,500|

-The 2020 Mississippi Bar Exam is scheduled to take place during the final week of July.
-There may be additional testing dates scheduled due to the COVID-19 pandemic.
+The first Mississippi Bar Exam of 2023 is scheduled to take place during the final week of February.
 Recent law school graduates in Mississippi should be sure to check the State of Mississippi Judiciary home page for current scheduling information.

 Over the course of the two-day exam, applicants are subject to all three sections of the Universal Bar Exam (UBE).
 This includes a 200 question multiple-choice exam called the Multistate Bar Exam (MBE), A Multistate Essay Exam (MEE), and Multistate Performance Test (MPT) questions.